-2022 Burbank Annual Trip Reduction Survey
+Burbank Annual Trip Reduction Survey

-Sample Email/Cover Page & Flyer
+Sample Email/Cover Page

 Below is a sample email/cover page and flyer that you can use and tailor for when you distribute your transportation survey.
 This should be sent to all employees who arrive or depart between the peak hour (4:00 p.m. to 6:00 p.m.) at least once during the survey week.
 No earlier than the Friday of your survey week, you may begin distributing the survey to determine how your employees commuted during the survey week.

-***

-SAMPLE EMAIL/COVER PAGE
+SAMPLE EMAIL/COVER PAGE:

 Subject: Mandatory – {INSERT YOUR COMPANY NAME} Staff Transportation Survey